dayandias/Jobster/README.md

 # JOBSTER

-Jobster is a job hunting website where anyone can search for their jobs based upon their personal preferences.
+Jobster is a job hunting website where anyone can search for jobs based upon their personal preferences and employers can post employment opportunities.

-This directory has two directories :
+Code directory has two directories :
 * client
 * server

-### Make sure you have node is installed on your machine before starting the project.
+### Make sure you have node installed on your machine before starting the project.

-Head to the individual folders after cloning and follow the README.
+Head to individual folders after cloning and follow below instructions.

 ### In the client directory :